tymyrddin/green-da/source/docs/attacks/Linkage-attacks.md

 ## Methods

 For example, the adversary downloads a sanitised production network dataset that was released in the past.
 The dataset contains captured traces in which all MAC addresses have been sanitised and are thus unknown to the adversary.
 The adversary observes a sequence of AP association records of a target victim for a short period of time, to infer the MAC address from the released dataset that is associated with the victim.
-The attacker then obtains broader knowledge of the victim’s mobility history from the released dataset, which leads to an infringement on the privacy of the user.
+The attacker obtains broader knowledge of the victim’s mobility history from the released dataset, which leads to an infringement on the privacy of the user.

 The possibilities are endless